Travel homesickness is a natural reaction to the experience.

 If I were to give any advice for your travels it would be this: endeavour to make the most out of every second.

 Remember the hard work it took to get where you are and the struggle to leave the safety of home behind- now you’re there, make the most of it!

 One day very soon you’ll wake up and be back at home in your own bed and I can guarantee you will want nothing more than to go travelling again; homesickness will be replaced by travel sickness.

-Finally, if none of the above help, think on point number four: home is closer than you think.
+Point number four: home is closer than you think.